Project Background and Overview

 LBMCI Phase 5

 The soils underlying the Marty Farm topsoil are mostly sand and gravel outwash from the Johnstown Moraine.
 This terminal moraine marks the furthest extent of the Laurentide Ice Sheet - Green Bay Lobe between approximately 30,000 and 20,000 years ago.
-The 30-inch diameter interceptor pipe will be installed between 13 to 18 feet below the ground surface.
+The 30-inch diameter interceptor pipe was installed between 13 to 18 feet below the ground surface.

 View a map of Phase 5 Route and planned Ardent Glen development